Colombian rice rat

 The Colombian rice rat (Handleyomys intectus), also known as the white-footed Handley's mouse is a species of rodent in the family Cricetidae occurring only in Colombia.
 It was previously included in Oryzomys, but closely resembles the dusky montane rat, and accordingly both species were placed in the new genus Handleyomys in 2002.

 Description

 This is a medium-sized rat, with adults measuring 9 to 12 cm in head-body length, with a tail of about the same length, and weighing from 17 to 34 g.
-The fur is soft and brownish-grey over the most of the body, gradually fading to a grizzled dark grey on the underparts.
+The fur is soft and brownish-grey over most of the body, gradually fading to a grizzled dark grey on the underparts.
 Unlike its closest relative, the dusky montane rat, the almost-hairless tail has the same dark colour on both upper and lower surfaces, and unlike most other related species, the female has only six teats, instead of eight.
 It has no gall bladder.